This is the multi-page printable view of this section. Click here to print.

 Check roll detailed information

-To check detailed roll information, follow the steps below.
+To view detailed roll information, follow the steps below.

-1. Click the All Services > Container > Kubernetes Engine menu.
-Navigate to the Service Home page of Kubernetes Engine.
+1. All Services > Container > Kubernetes Engine Click the menu.
+1. Go to the Service Home page of Kubernetes Engine.

 2. On the Service Home page, click Role under the Permissions menu.
-You will be taken to the Role List page.
+2. Go to the Role List page.

-3. On the Role List page, select the cluster and namespace from the gear button at the top left, then click Confirm.
+3. On the Roles List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

 4. Select the item you want to view detailed information for on the Roll List page.
-You will be taken to the Roll Details page.
+4. Roll Details navigate to the page.

-• If you select Show System Objects at the top of the list, items other than the Kubernetes object entries will be displayed.
+• If you select Show system objects at the top of the list, all items except the Kubernetes object entries will be displayed.

 Category